 About Me

-I also co-founded Queer Science!, an award-nominated podcast that explores the intersection of science and queerness, am a member of The International Society of Nonbinary Scientists (ISNBS) and manage the open source solutions group for WILDLABS.
-Sometimes, you might catch me performing as a drag artist, too!
+I also co-founded Queer Science!, an award-nominated podcast that explores the intersection of science and queerness, am a member of The International Society of Nonbinary Scientists (ISNBS) and manage the open source solutions group for WILDLABS, a global conservation technology community.

 What else am I up to?